cardboardai/boardgame-bookie/boardgames/seafall/captains_log/captain_kyle/game_13.md

 The keys to my game:

 1. Conquer the colony at Arados.
-Can I get there fast enough?
-Will I be strong enough?

 1. Back to the tombs.
 There is still more glory within.